-During my two and a half years of living in Sydney, I’ve eaten a lot of avocado.
+During my five years of living in Sydney, I’ve eaten a lot of avocado.
 It is a staple of the Australian diet, and ‘smashed avo on toast’ could lay claim to the national dish.
 You’ll find it on almost every Australian cafe menu, with an imaginative assortment of accompaniments and variations.
 So I decided to share my favourite avo dishes in Sydney, and also justify my avocado addiction!

 Benefits of Avocado